NathanSmallcalder/frameworks_and_languages_module/technical_report.md

 ## Interpolation

-Vue uses Interpolation to insert javascript variables, attributes and raw HTML into HTML code using the ```{{  }}``` syntax, which will then display the javascript variable in plaintext, updating when the variable is manipulated in the JavaScript.
+Vue uses Interpolation to insert JavaScript variables, attributes and raw HTML into HTML code using the ```{{  }}``` syntax, which will then display the JavaScript variable in plaintext, updating when the variable is manipulated in the JavaScript.

 ```html
 <div class="content">